How to Hire a Freelance Developer Without Watching a Mid-Five-Figure Project Balloon

 What ongoing maintenance will this application require after launch, and what does that cost annually?

-Strong answer: Breaks down security updates, dependency management, server monitoring, backup verification, performance optimization – typically $8,000–15,000 annually
+Strong answer: Breaks down security updates, dependency management, server monitoring, backup verification, and performance optimization, with a defensible annual range rather than a vague 'we'll figure it out.'

 How do you monitor application performance and catch problems before users complain?

-Strong answer: Demonstrates application monitoring using DataDog or New Relic, error tracking with Sentry, uptime monitoring, performance alerting thresholds
+Strong answer: Demonstrates application monitoring using DataDog or New Relic, error tracking with Sentry, uptime monitoring, and the specific performance alerting thresholds they'd set.

-Strong answer: Shows automated dependency scanning, testing procedures for security patches, emergency deployment processes, communication protocols
+Strong answer: Shows automated dependency scanning, testing procedures for security patches, emergency deployment processes, and communication protocols with the client team.

 What training and documentation do you provide to ensure my team can handle day-to-day operations without calling you?

-Strong answer: Provides user manuals, video training sessions, admin documentation, troubleshooting guides, defines what requires developer intervention vs internal handling
+Strong answer: Provides user manuals, video training sessions, admin documentation, and troubleshooting guides, and clearly defines what requires developer intervention versus internal handling.

 What Vendors Say vs. What Actually Happens